 How It Is Done

-be given a covering to drape around your waist.
+You will need to take off your clothes below the waist.
+You will be given a covering to drape around your waist.
 You will then lie on your back on an examination table with your feet raised and supported by foot rests (stirrups).

 Your doctor will insert a lubricated tool called a speculum into your vagina.
 The speculum gently spreads apart the vaginal walls so your doctor can see inside the vagina and the cervix.
 The cervix is washed with a special solution and may be grasped and held in place with a clamp called a tenaculum.